MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/concepts/groundedness.md

 The correction feature detects that `Kevin` is ungrounded because it conflicts with the grounding source `Jane`.
 The API returns the corrected text: `"The patient name is Jane."`

 ### Question and answer (QnA) task with customer support data
-** Use case:**
+**Use case:**

-You are implementing a QnA system for a customer support chatbot.
+You're implementing a QnA system for a customer support chatbot.
 It’s essential that the answers provided by the AI align with the most recent and accurate information available.

 Example API Request: